RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 local-pv-e62c1b44   100Gi      RWO            Delete           Available           localblock              22s
 ~~~

+And finally a storageclass was created for the local-storage asset we created:

 ~~~bash
 [cloud-user@provision ~]$ oc get sc | grep localblock
 localblock   kubernetes.io/no-provisioner   Delete          WaitForFirstConsumer   false                  53s
 ~~~

+At this point in the lab we have now completed the prerequisits for OpenShift Container Storage.
+We can now move onto actually installing the OCS operator.
+To do that we will use Operator Hub inside of the OpenShift Console.
+Navigate to Operators->OperatorHub and then search for OpenShift Container Storage:

 <img src="img/ocs-operator.png"/>

+Click on the operator and then select install:

 <img src="img/install-ocs-operator.png"/>

+The operator installation will present you with options similiar to what we saw when we installed the local storage operator.
+Again we have the ability here to select version, installation mode, namespace and approval strategy.
+As with the previous operator we will use the defaults as they are presented and click install:

 <img src="img/options-install-ocs-operator.png"/>

+Once the operator has been installed the OpenShift Console will display the OCS operator and the status of successfully installed:

 <img src="img/success-install-ocs-operator.png"/>

+We can further confirm the operator is up and running by looking at it from the command line where we should see 3 running pods under the openshift-storage namespace:

 ~~~bash
 [cloud-user@provision ~]$ oc get pods -n openshift-storage